knuckleswtf/scribe/docs/documenting-endpoint-responses.md

 ```

 ### Loading specific relations
-If you want specific relations to be loaded to your model when instantiating via `YourModel::first()`, you can use the `with` attribute on `@apiResourceModel` or `@transformerModel`.
+If you want specific relations to be loaded with your model when instantiating via `YourModel::first()`, you can use the `with` attribute on `@apiResourceModel` or `@transformerModel`.
 Separate multiple relations with a comma.

 ```php
 /**